bbenchoff/bbenchoff.github.io/pages/ThinkinController.md

 Approximate chip count: **5x 74LVC244** already placed on Backplane sheet to cover the 40 backplane signals (40 / 8 = 5).
 Placed between the Zynq side (after the series resistors) and the connector side (before the TVS arrays).
 Note: I2C SDA is bidirectional and cannot go through a 244 — it needs a direct connection or a bidirectional buffer.

-Tie all OE# pins to a single "system ready" signal driven from a Zynq MIO GPIO (or PS_DONE).
-This keeps the entire backplane in high-Z during FPGA configuration so cards see clean idle instead of garbage transitions during boot.
+Tie all 10 OE# pins (both banks on each of the 5 chips) to **BP_OE_N** — a dedicated enable signal driven from Zynq **MIO17 (ball AC18, bank 500, 3.3V PSIO)**.
+A 10kΩ pullup to +3V3 on the BP_OE_N net holds it high by default, keeping the buffers tri-stated through power-on, Zynq boot, PL config, and any software crash.
+First-boot software drives MIO17 low once the PL bitstream is loaded and the UART IP blocks have initialized, enabling the entire backplane in one write.
+Re-asserting MIO17 high re-tri-states the backplane (useful for fault handling or card hot-swap).

+PS_DONE was considered as the enable source and rejected — it goes *high* when PL config completes, which is the opposite polarity to what an active-low /OE needs.
+Using PS_DONE directly would enable the buffers during config and disable them after — backwards.
+Would need an inverter chip.
+A single MIO GPIO is simpler, software-controllable, and costs only one freed pin (MIO17 came available after the SDIO0 Option 0 remap — see SD Card section).

 The buffers serve three purposes:
 - **Sacrificial protection** -- a $0.40 chip absorbs damage instead of a $200 BGA bank
 - **Defined startup state** via OE# control
 - **Higher drive strength** if the ribbon cable is ever lengthened or replaced with something lossier

-**Layer 3 -- TVS diode arrays (connector side)**
+**TVS diode arrays (connector side) — placed and wired:**

+10x **SRV05-4.TCT** (LCSC C13612, 4-channel common-rail TVS array, SOT-23-6) cover all 40 backplane signals.
+Ref designators: **U14, U15, U28, U29, U30, U31, U32, U33, U34, U35**.

+Per array: pin 2 (VN) → GND, pin 5 (VP) → +3V3, pins 1/3/4/6 (IO1-4) → 4 signals tapped between the 244 and J13 so the strike is clamped at the connector entry before it reaches meaningful trace inductance.
+Signal-to-TVS grouping follows physical J13 pin adjacency — each TVS sits close to the 4 connector pins it protects.

-Place a low-capacitance TVS array on every backplane signal, located within ~3mm of the IDC connector pins so the strike is clamped before it reaches any meaningful trace inductance.
-Trace length between the strike point and the clamp matters more than the diode response time.
+Pick each TVS by observing the 4 nearest J13 signal pins in the layout.
+Trace length between strike point and clamp matters more than the diode response time, so keep all four IO stubs short (~3mm max).

-Suggested part: **TPD4E1B06DCKR** (4-channel, 5pF, 5.5V working voltage) or PESD3V3L4UG.
-Roughly **10x quad arrays** to cover all 40 signals.
-Place each array directly under or adjacent to the connector pins it protects.

-**Pull Resistors**

-Every input from the backplane should have a 10k-ohm 0402 pull-up to 3.3V, placed on the Zynq side of the buffer:

-- **16x UART_RX** -- UART idles high.
-Pullups prevent noise from being interpreted as a start bit when a card is dead, missing, or in reset.
-- **1x SPI_MISO** -- prevents float when CS is deasserted.
-- **4x FAN_TACH** -- fan tach outputs are open-collector and require external pullups.

-Total: 21 pull-up resistors.

 **Test Points**